yeasy/docker-mongo-connector/README.md

 ```

 ## Local Run
+By default, it will connect mongo node ($MONGO or the mongo host) and elasticsearch node ($ELASTICSEARCH or the elasticsearch host).

 Boot two containers with name mongo (config to cluster) and elasticsearch.
 ```sh
 $ docker run -d --link=mongo:mongo --link=elasticsearch:elasticsearch yeasy/mongo-connector